theJugglingCompany.com

 This is cognitively analogous to how air traffic controllers manage multiple aircraft on a radar screen: not tracking each plane continuously, but maintaining a global state representation and attending to deviations.
 The individual props, like individual aircraft, are not watched - their patterns are monitored.

-“The sphere of light is not what the juggler sees.
+“The sphere of light in the image is not what the juggler sees.
 It is what a camera records over time.
 The juggler sees almost none of it - one fixation point, and the rest in peripheral motion.
 The sphere exists in physical space.
 The juggler lives inside a predictive model.”

 Complexity collapse: what happens at saturation